Loans to personal shareholders

 In general, these rules apply to all types of credit (loan) and provision of security made directly or indirectly from a company to a personal shareholder/partner who directly or indirectly owns shares or securities in the company, and to their close relatives.

 The part of the loan that, combined with any ordinary dividends, exceeds the deduction for risk-free return, must be adjusted upwards by a factor that changes each year.
-The factor for upwards adjustment is 1.44.
-Dividends should be taxed as general income.
-The upward adjustment takes place in connection with the tax calculation.
+For 2021, the factor is 1.44, and the effective tax rate on taxable loans is 31.68%.
+For 2022, the factor has increased to 1.6, and the effective tax rate is 35.2%.
+The upward adjustment is automatically completed in connection with the tax calculation.

 Read more about upward adjustment of dividends and other owner income with factors.